alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 To analyse a subset of data, use filters or segments.

-- **Filters** – applied within the Tab settings column.
+- **Filters** – created and applied within the Settings column.
 Filters include or exclude data based on specific criteria (for example, include only a specific page or exclude internal traffic).
 Filters apply only to the current tab.

 - **Segments** – created in the Variables column.
 Segments define a subset of users, sessions or events and can be applied to one or more tabs within the exploration.
-Segments can also be reused within the same exploration.

 Segments are particularly useful for side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).